When uncertainty becomes a management condition

 Most leaders I meet today are not faced with a problem that requires better analysis.
 They are faced with a reality that is moving faster than strategies can be finalized.
 Artificial intelligence is changing the nature of work, geopolitics is creating new risks, and sustainability is imposing demands that cannot be met with simple trade-offs.
 The direction is often clear enough—but the path to get there rarely is.

-Over the past five years, I have been fortunate enough to work closely with the Copenhagen Institute for Futures Studies (CIFS) and lead training courses in Futures Thinking and Strategic Foresight.
-At the same time, I have facilitated longer courses and management training for organizations such as Google, Rambøll, and BNP Paribas.
-Across industries and contexts, I have seen the same patterns repeat themselves.
+Over the past five years, I have been fortunate enough to work closely with the Copenhagen Institute for Futures Studies (CIFS), where I have helped design and lead training programs in Futures Thinking, Strategic Foresight, and what is increasingly referred to as anticipatory leadership.

 This point is also reflected in recent thinking on strategic foresight.
 An article in Harvard Business Review points out that many organizations have become very skilled at optimizing known strategies, even though the basic assumptions behind them no longer hold true.
 The problem is not a lack of plans, but that the world has changed faster than the plans.